 Product management frameworks are an integral component of the product management process.
-They help managers flesh out their production process into methodological steps, which can be followed to ensure the success of each product the company creates.
+They help managers flesh out their production process into methodological steps teams follow to increase the likelihood of success of each product the company creates.

 If you want to master product management, you have to pick the right framework.
-Here are the top ten frameworks you can incorporate into your business to ensure that your products are always a hit with your customers.
+Here are the top ten frameworks your business can use to help increase the success rate and customer appeal of your products.

 What is a product management framework?